Dr-A-Soni/Getting-and-Cleaning-Data-W4-project/README.md

     d) Appropriately labels the data set with descriptive variable names.
     e) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+  ## The CodeBook.md
+    Should describes :
+    the variables,
+    the data,
+    and any transformations or work that you performed to clean up the data called CodeBook.md.